Other Functions

 CHAR

-The CHAR function returns the character as a string from the character code value in UTF 8 (0-255) character set.
-If the parameter cannot be converted to an integer or is NULL or is outside of the range (0-255), then the function returns NULL.
+The CHAR function returns the character as a string from the character code value in the UTF 8 (0-255, excluding control characters 0-32 and 127-160) character set.
+If the parameter cannot be converted to an integer, is NULL, is outside of the range (0-255), or is in the list of excluded characters, then the function returns NULL.

 CHAR(<NumericParameter_1>)